-Northwestern’s best and brightest student startups compete May 24 for $100,000 in the annual VentureCat competition where prize money comes with no strings attached and no equity taken.
+Northwestern student startups brought home a total of $100,000 May 24 at the University's annual VentureCat competition, where prize money comes with no strings attached and no equity taken.

 First place went to Intelligent Flying Machines (IFM), a data analytics company that uses flying robots to automatically count inventory in warehouses.
 Tiltas, a new type of social network that provides support to formerly incarcerated people who are trying to re-enter society, took home second place.
 And Quickpulse, a B2B tool for increasing millennial retention rates, placed third.